ddev/ddev/docs/content/users/usage/managing-projects.md

 In **Magento 2**, DDEV settings go into `app/etc/env.php`.

-For **TYPO3**, DDEV settings are written to `AdditionalConfiguration.php`.
-If `AdditionalConfiguration.php` exists and is not managed by DDEV, it will not be modified.
+For **TYPO3**, DDEV settings are written to `config/system/additional.php`.
+If `additional.php` exists and is not managed by DDEV, it will not be modified.

 For **WordPress**, DDEV settings are written to a DDEV-managed file, `wp-config-ddev.php`.
 The `ddev config` command will attempt to write settings through the following steps: